-Incorrect Entries
+Incorrect entries

-HPC can consider allegations about whether an entry to the register has been made fraudulently or incorrectly.
+HPC can consider allegations about whether an entry to the Register has been made fraudulently or incorrectly.
 Decisions about such cases stay within the remit of the Investigating Committee.
-If a panel decide that an entry to register has been made fraudulently or incorrectly they can remove or amend the entry or take no further action.
-In 2005/2006 panels of the Investigating Committee considered five cases (although in two instances the case was adjourned).
+If a panel decides that an entry to Register has been made fraudulently or incorrectly they can remove or amend the entry or take no further action.
+In 2005-2006 panels of the Investigating Committee considered five cases (although in two instances the case was adjourned).
 A list of the cases considered is provided below.
-In 2004/2005 no such cases were considered.

-We feel that this indicates that not only are HPC able to consider such cases but have robust processes in place which ensures that we can resolve any issues with regards to registration.
+In 2004-2005 no such cases were considered.
+We feel this indicates that not only are HPC able to consider such cases, but that robust processes are in place to ensure we can resolve any issues with regard to registration.

-The cases considered in 2005/2006 included two individuals who had applied for registration via our Grandparenting route.
-It was determined by the panels that they were not eligible to apply for registration via this route and so they were removed from the register.
+The cases considered in 2005-2006 included two individuals who had applied for registration via our grandparenting route.
+It was determined by the panels that they were not eligible to apply for registration via this route and so they were removed from the Register.
+The third case concerned an ODP who had failed to declare on his application for readmission to the Register his criminal convictions.